wp-plugins/category-custom-post-order/readme.txt

 Stable tag: 1.3.6
 Requires at least: 4.0

-Sort posts separately for each taxonomy
+Order posts separately for each taxonomy

 == Description ==
 This plugin allows you to sort the posts by drag & drop interface according to taxonomy.